Danjb1/d2-base-mod/README.md

 ### How do I create a mod from these files?

 1. Create a directory for your mod within your Diablo II directory, e.g. "My Mod".

 2. Create a shortcut to Diablo II, and place it in your mod folder.

-3. Edit the shortcut properties, and append *-direct -txt* to the target parameter.
+3. Edit the shortcut properties, and append *-direct -txt* to the *Target* parameter.
 For example:
     > Target:
-"C:\Diablo II\Game.exe" -direct -txt
+    > "C:\Diablo II\Game.exe" -direct -txt

+    The  *Start in* parameter should be your mod directory.
+For example:
+    > Start in:
+    > "C:\Diablo II\My Mod"

-4. Place the Base Mod files into your mod folder such that you have the following directory structure:
+4. Place the Base Mod files (or files from another mod if you were sent here from elsewhere - the process is the same) into your mod folder such that you have the following directory structure:
     ```
     .
     +-- Diablo II